 We kept the food similar to last year and I even reused the pirate themed name labels: berried treasure, pirate booty, and Jolly Roger cupcakes.
 I created a new one (“gold nuggets”) for our addition of chicken nuggets.
 [Last year’s party was in the morning so we had “shipwrecked sandwiches” (i.e., chicken mini breakfast sandwiches from Chick-fil-a) instead.]
 I set the food up over a black plastic store bought tablecloth and added a few LEGO minifigure cutouts I created using my Silhouette.

-The mini cupcakes were store bought.
-Exactly the same I got for his Four-esta Party.
+I purchased mini cupcakes from a local grocery store (exactly the same I got for his Four-esta Party).
 My son helped me with the toppers.
 We used some leftover pirate flag ones from last year and then I made a few LEGO minifigure head ones using my Silhouette & yellow card stock I had in my scrapbooking stash.
 I literally got the Silhouette the week before the party so I didn’t quite figure out the print & cut option until it was time for the goody bag tags which meant my cupcake topper heads were all blank.
 This actually worked out well as he had fun drawing on all the faces and helping me assemble them.

 On a table opposite the food, I set out a small decorative display with the goody bags.
 The subway art was an updated version of the same one I have been using at most of his parties since his Cars birthday party.
-The big LEGO minifigure head was a birthday gift I purchased for him at HomeGoods for use at the party and later for LEGO storage in his room.
+I purchased the big LEGO minifigure head for use at the party and later for LEGO storage in his room.
 I added a pirate patch leftover from last year’s party to tie it in with our theme.

 The goody bags were super simple.
 I reused small plastic shopping bags from the LEGO store (and realized just how often we go in there when I found we had more than we needed!) and added a small personalized tag I made using the Silhouette.
 The message read, “Thanks for helping me to ‘build’ a great party!”
 Then tied on the tags with baker’s twine left from Valentine’s day.